Why do I feel far from God?

 Can I ever be a perfect Christian?

-No one is perfect or will be able to do this Christ-following thing without making mistakes.
+No one will be able to do this Christ-following thing without making mistakes.
 But we can take heart that we will be forgiven no matter how many times we mess up.
 At the same time, our goal should always be to become more holy and to grow closer to Christ.
 It's a messy conundrum, but God is big enough to handle our messiness.

 How do I stay close to God?